 - Cigarettes and tobacco use may interfere with the effectiveness of this medication.

-- If you are having any type of surgery, including oral or dental surgery, then you should tell your doctor or anesthesiologist that you take Luvox.
+- If you are having any type of surgery, including oral surgery, tell your doctor or anesthesiologist that you are taking Luvox.

-- Call your doctor right away if you experience serious or severe side effects from Luvox.
+Call your doctor right away if you experience serious or severe side effects from taking this medication.
+Serious side effects may include:

 - Vomiting blood or a substance that looks like coffee grounds